 It is prudent for a medical practice manager or owner to want to evaluate the potential benefits as well as possible drawbacks of deploying an EHR solution before committing to installing it and training staff in its use.
-With that in mind, here are pros and cons of Electronic Health Records that will help your team determine how the software would integrate into your current system.
+With that in mind, here are the pros and cons of Electronic Health Records that will help your team determine how the software would integrate into your current system.

 Pros of Electronic Health Records

 Your organization needs to use computerized patient records with a certified EHR.
-That’s what’s needed to demonstrate Meaningful Use and obtain the financial incentives offered by Medicare and Medicaid (the government encourages EHR usage in the name of efficiency and promotes use of the software accordingly).
+That’s what’s needed to demonstrate Meaningful Use and obtain the financial incentives offered by Medicare and Medicaid (the government encourages EHR usage in the name of efficiency and promotes the use of the software accordingly).